moonbitlang/moonbit-docs/README.md

 }
 ```

 Note that the arguments and return value of top-level functions require explicit type annotations.
-If the return type is omitted, the function will be treated as returning the unit type.

 ### Local Functions